In Stock

 How to Plant

-• Soak bare-rooted canes in water for up to 1 hour before planting.
+• Soak bare-rooted canes in water for up to an hour before planting.

 • Dig a hole deep enough to spread roots.